srinivas-arc/OnlineJobPortal1/README.md

-# MyMovieBook
+# OnlineJobPortal

-This is a Entertainment site, similar to that of LinkedIn for jobs, it is specifically for movies, it has two main parts -> User Management
+This is a Job Site where user can search for jobs he wanted, it has two parts -> Administration
--> IMDB API for Movies Search Engine
+-> User Management
-In the first part User has a account where user can list out his / her favourite actor ,actress, movies and then whenever a new blog comes up relating to his/her favourite , the blog is shown to the user when he enters the site.
+Admin is responsible for CRUD operations, admin will check on status of the job which only will be displayed to the user, User can select his prefered location and job, user can edit his profile according to his needs.
 This web site uses html, css, bootstrap as frontend and jsp, servlet, mysql as backend.